-GROUP 4 - AIRCRAFT, TOWERS, AND BOATS - Include all aircraft; radio and TV broadcast towers unless classified as real property; and watercraft.
+GROUP 4 - AIRCRAFT, BOATS, AND TOWERS (not classified as real property) - Include all aircraft; radio and TV broadcast towers unless classified as real property; and watercraft.
 Include all aircraft, boats, radio and TV broadcast towers reported last year as personal property.
 All new towers, except those excluded in T.C.A. § 7-59-102(h), should be classified as real property.